-Unlike the plaintiffs in Hau Yin To, the Liquidators here do not allege that the Defendant, through its alleged agents, used a U.S.-based correspondent account to facilitate the BLMIS Ponzi scheme.
+Here, unlike the plaintiffs in Hau Yin To, the Liquidators do not allege that the Defendant, through its alleged agents, used U.S.-based correspondent accounts to facilitate the BLMIS Ponzi scheme.
 Instead, the Liquidators are seeking the imposition of a constructive trust related to numerous parties - including the Defendant - because the parties, through their alleged agents, requested and received redemption payments while knowing that the NAV was inflated.
 See Am.
-Comp. ¶¶ 205-216, ECF No. 679.
+Comp. ¶ 205-216, ECF No. 679.
 Therefore, the Defendant's use of a U.S.-based correspondent account through its alleged agent for receiving redemption payments is an integral part of the Liquidators' claim.
-Moreover, the Plaintiffs have shown that the Defendant had the option to use a foreign correspondent account for its redemption requests, but instead used a U.S.-based correspondent account through its alleged agent.
+Moreover, the Plaintiffs have shown that the Defendant had the option to use a foreign correspondent account for its redemption requests, but instead used the U.S.-based correspondent account through its alleged agent.
 See Margolin Decl.
 Exs.
-4-5, 26-27, 32-33 (Redemption Records); see also Joyce Decl. at 5-9, 11-13.
+3, 33-42, 48, 54-58 (Sentry Redemption Records); see also Joyce Decl. at 5-9, 11-13.

-The Plaintiffs allege that Defendant received two redemption payments from Sentry that the Citco Subscriber requested to be sent to a correspondent account at HBUS.
-See Opp'n at 13.
+The Plaintiffs allege that Defendant received at least 16 redemption payments from Sentry that the Citco Subscriber requested to be sent to a correspondent account at HBUS.
+See Opp'n at 4.
 The Plaintiffs also support their allegations with certain redemption requests and order confirmations that correspond to certain redemption payments.
 See Margolin Decl.
 Exs.
-4-5, 26-27, 32-33 (Redemption Records).
+3, 33-42, 48, 54-58 (Sentry Redemption Records).

-Indeed, this was no passive endeavor; the Plaintiffs allege that Defendant made "deliberate" and "recurring" use of U.S. correspondent accounts in transacting with Sentry.
-Opp'n at 27.
+The use of U.S. correspondent accounts in the processing of Defendant's redemption requests was no passive endeavor.
+Indeed, Plaintiffs allege that Defendant, through the Cisco Subscriber as its alleged agent, "deliberately used U.S. correspondent accounts."
+Opp'n at 31 .
+Defendant did so repeatedly, using U.S.-based correspondent accounts to make fourteen subscription payments and to receive sixteen redemption payments worth \$3,276,024.75 in total from Sentry.
+See id. at 34; see also Margolin Decl.
+Exs.
+2-5, 25-42, 44-58 (Sentry Subscription and Redemption Records).
 The Defendant actively selected the correspondent account as a means of moving redemption funds through New York.
 See Joyce Decl. at 8-9 (listing multiple "correspondent banks offer[ing] U.S. dollar correspondent accounts located outside of the U.S." during the relevant period).
 Defendant was free to designate an account of its choice, inside the United States or outside, to effectuate transfers and chose one based in the U.S. to receive redemption payments.
-See id. at 10-12 ("Factors Influencing Choice of Correspondent Account").
+See id. at 9-11 ("Factors Influencing Choice of Correspondent Account").

-CBH, through its agent, accomplished the conduct at the heart of the Liquidators' claims regarding payments from Sentry through its use of the U.S.-based correspondent account.
+EDRS, through its agent, accomplished the conduct at the heart of the Liquidators' claims regarding payments from Sentry through its use of the U.S.-based correspondent accounts.
 The Second Circuit has found the selection and repeated use of in-forum correspondent accounts to perpetrate the alleged violations supports a finding of sufficient minimum contacts.
 Licci IV, 732 F.3d at 171; id. at 168 (quoting Licci v.
 Lebanese Canadian Bank, 20 N.Y.3d 327, 339, 984 N.E.2d 893, 900 (N.Y.
-2012) ("[A] foreign bank's repeated use of a correspondent account in New York on behalf of a client . . . show purposeful availment of New York's dependable and transparent banking system, the dollar as a stable and fungible currency, and the predictable jurisdictional and commercial law of New York and the United States."); see also Spetner, 70 F.4th at 640 ("[A] defendant foreign bank's 'repeated use of a correspondent account in New York on behalf of a
+2012) ("[A] foreign bank's repeated use of a correspondent account in New York on behalf of a client . . . show purposeful availment of New York's dependable and transparent banking system, the dollar as a stable and fungible currency, and the predictable jurisdictional and commercial law of New York and the United States."); see also Spetner, 70 F.4th at 640 ("[A]